HazyResearch/ThunderKittens/kernels/matmul/educational/README.md

 This folder builds up the H100 GEMM piece-by-piece.
-It only for educational purposes.
+It is only for educational purposes.

 Change the ```.cu``` file in the ```Makefile``` to one of the following, then ```make clean && make && ./matmul```.